MaggieMei/porting-guide-for-EMW3162/README.md

 # porting-guide-for-EMW3162
 How to add EMW3162 WIFI module support to NSAPI

-The network-socket API [NSAPI](https://docs.mbed.com/docs/mbed-os-api-reference/en/5.2/APIs/communication/network_sockets/) provides a common interface for using sockets on network devices.
+The network-socket API ([NSAPI](https://docs.mbed.com/docs/mbed-os-api-reference/en/5.2/APIs/communication/network_sockets/)) provides a common interface for using sockets on network devices.
 It’s a class-based interface, which should be familiar to users experienced with other socket APIs.
 Here’s the porting guide that provides you an example to add WIFI module (EMW3162) support to NSAPI.
-1. Framework Reference
+##1.
+Framework Reference
-Here we use the framework inheriting from the ESP8266 driver (https://github.com/armmbed/esp8266-driver), both of which support the AT command via UART to implement the communication between module and board, shown as below:
+Here we use the framework inheriting from the [ESP8266 driver](https://github.com/armmbed/esp8266-driver), both of which support the AT command via UART to implement the communication between module and board, shown as below:

 - BufferSerial dir
-o	Software Buffer, mainly extends mbed Serial functionallity adding irq driven TX and RX.
+  Software Buffer, mainly extends mbed Serial functionallity adding irq driven TX and RX.
 -	ATParser.cpp / ATParser.h
-o	Parser for the AT command syntax
+  Parser for the AT command syntax
 -	EMW3162.cpp / EMW3162.h
-o	EMW3162Interface class, provide an interface to a EMW3162 radio.
+  EMW3162Interface class, provide an interface to a EMW3162 radio.
 -	EMW3162Interface.cpp / EMW3162Interface.h
-o	EMW3162Interface class, implementation of the NetworkStack for the EMW3162 Usually, when add a new WIFI module using the above framework, we just need rewrite the EMW3162 interface file (including EMW3162.cpp / EMW3162.h and EMW3162Interface.cpp / EMW3162Interface.h) and might modify the AT parser file (including ATParser.cpp / ATParser.h) slightly according to the format difference of AT command RX & TX in different WIFI modules.
+  EMW3162Interface class, implementation of the NetworkStack for the EMW3162

+Usually, when add a new WIFI module using the above framework, we just need rewrite the EMW3162 interface file (including EMW3162.cpp / EMW3162.h and EMW3162Interface.cpp / EMW3162Interface.h) and might modify the AT parser file (including ATParser.cpp / ATParser.h) slightly according to the format difference of AT command RX & TX in different WIFI modules.
 2. API Implementation
 Here we just port the functions on client side.